What precautions are you taking for COVID-19?

 Are you lost?
 Call our office at 908-234-1852, dial “9” and then “0,” and someone will direct you!

 At the bottom of the driveway, proceed toward the green barn complex out back.
 You may park along the grass near the Bird and Butterfly garden (in dry weather only, please!) or in the gravel parking area near the brick cottage.
 We have two classrooms, look for signage or ask an educator which classroom you should bring your child to.

 The address for Dvoor Farm is 111 Mine Street, Flemington, NJ 08822

 What do I do at drop off?

 Grown-ups are expected to sign their child in and out each day.
-Park your car in one of the designated areas, and walk with your child to their classroom.
-During COVID we are doing visual confirmation that each child is dropped off and picked up by their designated grown-up.
+Park your car in one of the designated areas, and walk with your child to their classroom to check in.

 What if my babysitter/mom/dad/friend will be picking up my child?